Knhwong/189lFinal/GameBasicInformation.md

 *Projectile Motion & Enemy* (Collab with Dylan Long) The main enemies of this game fire constant projectiles at the player.
 This is implemented via the Factory Design pattern portion of the course along with the Component Design Pattern.
+Projectiles' damage and speed can be set as a spec while their actual prefab is defined by the factory, thus compartmentalizing the code within projectiles rather than making it dependent on the enemy and fire controller.

 *Scene Transition & Minor UI* (Collab with Dylan Long) Added Scene Transition (ExitScene) & added HP Elements.